hackerembassy/hackerembassy-tg-bot/README.md

 deploy - auxiliary files for deploying the bot and service
 scripts - scripts for automating some dev manipulations

-app.ts - bot start file
+bot.ts - bot start file
-botApi.ts - node express service launched by a bot to communicate with it via the API
-embassyApi.ts - start file of the internal space service
+embassy.ts - start file of the internal space service

 ## Environment variables needed